 3. Tape your printed stencil patterns to the pumpkins, and use a pin tool to tap in pin pricks into the pumpkin, following along the stencil lines.
 Keep pin marks closely spaced -- you'll use them as guides for carving and etching.
 Remove the paper patterns when all lines have been transferred.

 4. For the wineglasses: Use a gouging tool to scrape away the pumpkin's surface skin inside the glass outlines but outside the curlicues.
 (The curlicues should remain black.)
 Use a skinny, serrated knife to carve the top and bottom sections of the wineglasses; press gently from inside the pumpkin to pop these sections outward.

 5. For the bottle: Use a gouging tool to remove the pumpkin's surface skin inside the bottle outline but outside the curlicues and label.
 (Both curlicues and label should remain black.)

-6. Light the pumpkin interiors with candles to enjoy the flickering glow.
+6. Once you have your pumpkin cut out, light the pumpkin interiors with candles to enjoy the flickering glow.